Code-Institute-Submissions/uxd-milestone-project/README.md

 # Five Chambers Full Band Site

 This project was created as part of my first Milestone project with the Code Institute.
 It is a static front-end site designed to raise awareness of a local covers band, promote upcoming gigs and boost their fan base.
 I chose to base my project on Five Chambers Full as I wanted to gain experience interacting with clients as a Developer.
-The client are a local covers band that play Rock'n'Roll covers for people of all ages.
+The client is a local covers band that play Rock'n'Roll covers for people of all ages.

 ## UX